-When you bring your child to the doctor for developmental issues, the last thing you want to hear is that your child has cerebral palsy and that the condition may have been caused by complications that occurred during the labor and delivery process.
-If your child was born with or developed cerebral palsy due to negligence that happened during childbirth, you may be able to receive legal assistance.
+When you bring your child to the doctor for developmental issues, the last thing you want to hear is that your child has a condition that may have been caused by complications that occurred during the labor and delivery process.
+If your child was born with or developed a birth injury due to negligence that happened during childbirth, you may be able to receive legal assistance.
 A Baltimore cerebral palsy lawyer from Belsky, Weinberg & Horowitz, LLC can help.

-Most children with cerebral palsy struggle to control their limbs and muscles.
-While the exact symptoms vary from child to child, all children with cerebral palsy require special care to learn to adjust to their disability.
+Most children with CP struggle to control their limbs and muscles.
+While the exact symptoms vary from child to child, all children with this condition require special care to learn to adjust to their disability.
 They may need special equipment to walk and/or physical therapy or may not be able to walk at all.
 Other motor functions and posture may also be affected.
-While cerebral palsy doesn’t generally get worse over time, the symptoms can change over an individual’s lifetime.
+While the disorder doesn’t generally get worse over time, the symptoms can change over an individual’s lifetime.

-There are many potential causes for cerebral palsy, but there is unfortunately no cure.
-Some cases of cerebral palsy cannot be prevented and are due to external factors or influences beyond anyone’s control, but some cases can be prevented.
+There are many potential causes for cerebral palsy, but there is, unfortunately, no cure.
+Some cases of this developmental disorder cannot be prevented and are due to external factors or influences beyond anyone’s control, but some cases can be prevented.
 These are the cases when the damage is sustained during a preventable birth injury.
-Birth injuries are trauma-related and are often caused from a mistake made by a delivery team, doctor, nurse, or medical technician.
+Birth injuries are trauma-related and are often caused by a mistake made by a delivery team, doctor, nurse, or medical technician.

-Seeking legal action may be an option for a family that is watching their child suffer after sustaining an injury that led to cerebral palsy.
+Seeking legal action may be an option for a family that is watching their child suffer after sustaining an injury that led to a congenital movement disorder.
 To learn more, we encourage Maryland residents to get in touch with the Baltimore cerebral palsy attorneys at Belsky, Weinberg & Horowitz, LLC.
-First, let’s go over what we know about cerebral palsy and how it can develop because of a birth injury.
+First, let’s go over what we know about the condition and how it can develop because of a birth injury.

 Types of Cerebral Palsy

-There are three different types of cerebral palsy (CP) that are defined by the type of movement limitations that present.
+There are three different types of CP that are defined by the type of movement limitations that present.
 Each type affects different areas of the brain, but some children and adults with CP present with multiple symptoms and movement limitations which mean that multiple areas of the brain were likely affected.